evilsoft/crocks/docs/src/pages/docs/crocks/Identity.md

 Identity :: a -> Identity a
 ```

-The contstructor for an `Identity` is a unary function.
+The constructor for an `Identity` is a unary function.
 When a value is passed
 in an `Identity` of the given value is returned ready for `map` or `chain`.

 ```javascript